pointel-com-br/www.pointel/public/pibook/Engenharia de Software e Sistemas - Análise e Projeto Orientado a Objetos.md

 e) Construtor.

-Item.
-13. (IF-PE / IF-PE - 2019) Marque a alternativa que representa a definição de herança, em orientação a objetos.
+13. (IF-PE / IF-PE - 2019) Marque a alternativa que representa a definição
+de herança, em
+orientação a objetos.